spinler/phosphor-state-manager/redundant-bmc/README.md

 1. The sibling's 'sibling communication OK' property is true, meaning it is able to talk to the active BMC.
 1. The firmware versions are the same on the BMCs.
+1. If attempting to enable any time at runtime, redundancy must have been enabled when runtime was first reached.

 ## Scenarios